DrMuneebAhmad/mMIMO-NOMA/README.md

 # Massive MIMO NOMA with wavelet pulse shaping to minimize undesired channel interference

-Wavelet Orthogonal Frequency Division Multiplexing (OFDM) based non-orthogonal-multiple-access (NOMA) combined with massive MIMO system for 6G network is acticipated in this study.
-For mMIMO transmissions, the suggested system could enhance the performance by utilizing wavelets and is able to compensate channel impairments for the transmitted signal.
-Performance measures include spectral efficiency (SE), symbol error rate (SER), and peak to average power ratio (PAPR).
+Wavelet Orthogonal Frequency Division Multiplexing (OFDM) based non-orthogonal-multiple-access (NOMA) combined with a massive MIMO system for a 6G network is anticipated in this study.
+For mMIMO transmissions, the suggested system could enhance performance by utilizing wavelets and can compensate for channel impairments for the transmitted signal.
+Performance measures include spectral efficiency (SE), symbol error rate (SER), and peak-to-average power ratio (PAPR).
 Simulation results prove that the proposed system outperforms the conventional fast Fourier transform (FFT) based NOMA systems.

 # Published Articles